Sahel13/Sahel13.github.io/posts/steering-llms-with-smc.md

 ---

-A good chunk of my work as part of my PhD involves using sequential Monte Carlo (SMC) methods to solve sequential decision-making problems.
+A good chunk of my work as part of my PhD involves using sequential Monte Carlo (SMC) methods to solve decision-making problems.
 SMC algorithms are used to efficiently sample from sequences of distributions, and while they are mostly used in physics, signal processing and Bayesian statistics, recently they have also found uses in inference-time alignment of generative models.
 In